MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/win32/0-9-488/icorewebview2environment.md

     }
 }

-// This is the callback passed to CreateWebViewEnvironmnetWithDetails.
+// This is the callback passed to CreateWebViewEnvironmentWithOptions.
 // Here we simply create the WebView.
 HRESULT AppWindow::OnCreateEnvironmentCompleted(
     HRESULT result, ICoreWebView2Environment* environment)